APF Volunteer Program

 Always be sure to wash your hands and change your clothes before handling any of your own animals.
 Also, be sure that your animals are current on their vaccinations.
 Immunocompromised individuals and pets should consult with a doctor or vet prior to volunteering.
 If you have further questions, you should talk with your veterinarian.

-Please contact the Community Engagement Coordinator.
+Please contact the Community Engagement Manager.

 Volunteer Application Process